Regression thresholds for guarded rollouts

 This example follows the same structure as the “Average” analysis method example, but applies to a percentile-based metric where lower values are better.

-Imagine you are using a metric with the “Percentile” analysis method in a guarded rollout that measures 90th percentile of latency, so the lower is better.
-The percentile of the original variation is 1,000 ms, and you set the regression threshold to 10%.
+Imagine you are using a metric with the “Percentile” analysis method in a guarded rollout that measures the 90th percentile of latency, so lower is better.
+The original variation’s 90th percentile is 1,000 ms, and you set the regression threshold to 10%.

-In other words, LaunchDarkly detects a regression when there is a 95% probability that the new variation’s true 90th percentile latency exceeds 1,100 ms, based on the observed data.
-The threshold is with respect to the relative difference of the new variation’s 90th percentile and original variation’s 90th percentile.
+LaunchDarkly detects a regression if there is a 99% probability that the new variation’s true 90th percentile latency exceeds 1,100 ms (10% worse than the original variation’s 1,000ms), based on the observed data.